-Chart 4 below shows that GRID processed and approved nearly 530 applications from eligible SASH clients year-to-date in 2017, bringing the total number of approved SASH applications to over 7,600.
+Chart 4 below shows that GRID processed and approved nearly 1,050 applications from eligible SASH clients in 2017, bringing the total number of approved SASH applications to over 8,100.

-Chart 4: SASH Applications Received per Calendar Quarter
+Chart 4: SASH Applications Received per Calendar Year

 GRID Alternatives' statewide staff continue to utilize many of the marketing and outreach methods proven to be effective for recruiting SASH clients and building SASH brand recognition since the inception of the SASH Program.
 These activities include: leveraging partnerships with organizations trusted by low-income homeowners, offering consumer education sessions, and increasing community exposure to SASH through events, media and marketing collateral.